-Maturity of citrus fruit is defined by the following parameters specified for each species below:
+Maturity of citrus fruit is defined by the following parameters specified for each species as follows:

 - minimum juice content,

+- minimum total soluble solids content, i.e. minimum sugar content,

-- minimum sugar/acid ratio,
+- minimum sugar/acid ratio13,

 - colouring.

 The degree of colouring shall be such that following normal development the citrus fruit reach the colour typical of the variety at their destination point.